LeavesMC/docs/docs/leaves/configuration.md

 :::caution

-This is a test function and is unofficial.
-Enable this configuration may cause unknown problems with your server.
+This is a test feature and an unofficial implementation, using this feature may cause unknown errors.

 :::